andreybleme/andreybleme.github.io/_posts/2021-06-02-software-defined-traffic-measurement-with-OpenSketch-summary.markdown

 > Original article by Minlan Yu, Lavanya Jose and Rui Miao: [http://stanford.edu/~lavanyaj/papers/opensketch12.pdf](http://stanford.edu/~lavanyaj/papers/opensketch12.pdf)

 Current SDN research has been typically focusing on the control plane.
-To further explore measurement APIs in software-defined network contexts, the authors propose a software-defined architecture that separates the measurement data plane from the control place: OpenSketch.
+To further explore measurement APIs in software-defined network contexts, the authors propose a software-defined architecture that separates the measurement data plane from the control plane: OpenSketch.

 For supporting a  broad variety of measurement tasks, OpenSketch provides a simple three-stage pipeline that hashes, filters, and counts, built on top of sketch data structures that can be combined to flexibly provide implementation possibilities.